eldipa/xoz/docs/xoz-format.md

 The author consideres that this must be resolved and taken into account before releasing the file format.

-# Forward and Backward Compatibility

-This RFC mandates that certain bits across certain structures are reserved for future uses. *Continuations* is a mechanism to add or patch an *object*.

-Older version of Xournal++ (but aware of the new `.xoz` format) should safely fallback.

-Is this enough?

 # Previous work